 You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
 Books or records relating to a form or its instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.
 Generally, tax returns and return information are confidential, as required by Internal Revenue Code section 6103.

-The time needed to complete and file this form will vary depending on individual circumstances.
-The estimated average time is:
+The average time and expenses required to complete and file this form will vary depending on individual circumstances.
+For the estimated averages, see the instructions for your income tax return.